When Agents Disagree: The Selection Bottleneck in Multi-Agent LLM Pipelines: Abstract

 \section{Abstract}

 Multi-agent LLM pipelines produce contradictory evidence on whether team diversity improves output quality: heterogeneous Mixture-of-Agents teams outperform single models, yet homogeneous Self-MoA teams consistently win under synthesis-based aggregation.
 We propose a resolution by identifying the \textit{selection bottleneck}---a crossover threshold in aggregation quality that determines whether diversity helps or hurts.
 Under this model, we obtain a closed-form crossover threshold $s^*$ (Proposition~\ref{prop:bottleneck}) that separates the regimes where diversity helps and hurts.
 In a targeted experiment spanning 42 tasks across 7 categories ($N = 210$), a diverse team with judge-based selection achieves a win rate of 0.810 against a single-model baseline, while a homogeneous team scores 0.512---near chance (Glass's $\Delta = 2.07$).
 Judge-based selection outperforms MoA-style synthesis by $\Delta_{\mathrm{WR}} = +0.631$---the synthesis approach is preferred over the baseline in zero of 42 tasks by the judge panel.
-A decoupled evaluation with independent judges confirms all directional findings (Spearman $\rho = 0.90$).
+A decoupled evaluation with fully independent judges confirms all directional findings (Spearman $\rho = 0.90$); win rates attenuate by 53--67\% under independent evaluation relative to the primary estimates, consistent with partial measurement circularity in the judge-based cells.
 Exploratory evidence suggests that including a weaker model improves performance while reducing cost ($p < 10^{-4}$, not pre-registered).
-Our results suggest that selector quality may be a more impactful design lever than generator diversity in single-round generate-then-select pipelines.
+Our results suggest that selector quality may be a more impactful design lever than generator diversity in single-round generate-then-select pipelines, with a specific Opus-only singleton as the baseline.